Monday, November 3, 2025

 There was a huge fountain in the middle of the reception area, stuffed ducks flying on the ceiling, and a giant waiting area.

-If staff didn’t walk you around, you would literally get lost, it’s so large.
+If the staff didn’t walk you around, you’d get lost in the place.

-The good news is that Cowboy does not have anything in his eye that the walk‑in clinic missed.
+The good news is that Cowboy doesn’t have anything in his eye that the walk‑in clinic missed.

 The optometrist says he has chronic dry eye disease.